 I suppose that what lies at the root of my interest in the Korean Wave is the strong link experienced to Christ-like ideas and messages, along with a true mysticism lent to values and perceptions in precisely this spirit.
 High-quality pop music with esoteric symbolism in the form of real, authentic knowledge in the lyrics and visual images – the world must indeed be really rich for it to supply (me with) even this.
 And my vague sense that I detect such energy because it really was invested by the trailblazer of the Hallyu phenomenon, namely Lee Soo Man – the creator of one of the biggest talent agencies today in Korea, SM Entertainment.
 These impressions of mine are based entirely on what I see in the videos and songs of my two favourite K-pop groups – EXO and NCT (Neo Culture Technology), along with a cursory glance at other performers on the label.
-Even the very names chosen for the groups of individual performers: if we examine them, we can’t help but detect the symbolic link I’ve mentioned.
+Even the very stage names chosen for the groups of individual performers: if we examine them, we can’t help but detect the symbolic link I’ve mentioned.

 The leaders of EXO-K and EXO-M, for example (before the group became an inseparable whole with one leader) are Suho and Kris.
 Suho means ‘patron, protector’ and I’ve heard in an interview that Lee Soo Man personally suggested the name as an artistic pseudonym for the lead boy, Kim Junmyeon.
 For Kris it’s clear where the emphasis lies and it’s also an intentionally chosen artistic pseudonym, but apart from that EXO’s main singer is Do Kyungsoo, which officially becomes D.O. – it’s read as ‘Dio’ and we know that’s the Latin root for ‘god’.
 As if to reinforce the idea, in one programme the presenters had fun calling Dio ‘Christian Dior’, while in the video for the song Tempo from EXO’s new album (2018), it’s precisely a Christian Dior shirt that Dio has on

 Without getting into too much detail, I’d like to let it be noted that in the selection of stage names for individual performers or whole bands (on this label) there is often intentional symbolism without this being intrusive or necessarily unambiguous.
 There is room for interpretation because of the connections and roots in terms of meanings in different languages, something that gives a further depth to the artistic performances, which gains my sincere admiration for the possibility of discovering new things and nuances of sense and messages to complement the purely musical side.
-Sometimes the root may be basically in its English meaning, like for example WinWin, the stage name of Dong Si Cheng of NCT (now also part of the Chinese sub-unit, WayV, where the V is also associated with the English word, ‘victory’, which could be a ‘vision’ as well but sometimes only .
+Sometimes the root may be basically in its English meaning, like for example WinWin, the stage name of Dong Si Cheng of NCT (now also part of the Chinese sub-unit, WayV, where the V is also associated with the English word, ‘victory’, which could be a ‘vision’ , who knows ).
 The main dancer of EXO, Kim Jongin for his part adopted the stage name Kai, which is used in several senses in Chinese, the most common meaning being ‘victory’ , but also ‘begin, make a start, open’.
 It’s probably for precisely this reason that he is the one the presentation of EXO begins with in a series of teasers preceding the official debut of the group, while apart from that his super-power (as a theoretical concept) is teleportation, that is he opens doors on other dimensions and realms of time and space and in many videos and tours of EXO we see this symbolic element well-developed (and the allegory of the opening of the Third Eye is also present, which can be seen as a ring in his Tempo photosession + in NCT’s Limitless performance video on Doyoung).

 At some point, I turned my attention to the fact that, apart from this, for the leaders of the groups NCT and Girls Generation were chosen Taeyong and Taeyon respectively – these are their real names, adopted as stage ones too.
 Tae-yong translates from Korean as ‘great dragon’ and we know that the (fire-breathing) dragon is one of the ur-images for the divine force within us – Snake-Fire-Kundalini, while in this case we may also conveniently detect the presence of the nuance with the Greek root for ‘god’ – teo.
 The presence of The Snake (divine power and wisdom) is truly very much emphasized in the production of SM Entertainment as a whole, as we even have a female solo-performer BoA (partly derived from the real name of the singer, Kwon Bo-ah, but also abbreviated from Beat of Angel).
 I couldn’t but note also that in NCT almost the whole set of fundamental New Testament figures such as Mark, Lucas, Johnny… are present :), with only Lucas in this case being a pseudonym – that is, when the artists’ own names are sufficiently significant and appropriate, then they are kept.
 (P.S.
 For example, there was an intention Sehun‘s name to be transformed into the that of the capital city of Korea, but it ended to be just transcribed the same way.)
 There is no way for me to know what the situation is for each individual case and what all the nuances they bear are, but even from what I am able to grasp according to my own cultural conditioning, it seems to me that the things I’ve noted are not accidental.